Završje, Primorje-Gorski Kotar County

 Završje is an uninhabited settlement in Croatia.

 History

 A 22 December 1939 decision as part of agrarian reforms by Ban Šubašić to confiscate the local forest property of the Thurn and Taxis family, Kálmán Ghyczy and Nikola Petrović resulted in a legal dispute known as the Thurn and Taxis Affair, in part because of the relative status of the family and in part because of the proximity to the Italian border.

 On 18 July 2023, the wind of a thunderstorm hit the 35/20 KV Kupjak substation, leaving Završje without power.

+Religion

+Its Catholic parish was founded in 1807, and its parish church was built in 1825.
+In 1939, its parish had 495 souls.
+In 1974, its parish had 293 souls, plus 16 outside the country.
+By 1974, it was administered from Brod Moravice.

+List of parish priests of Završje: